-Each participant category has a fundraising commitment that must be met or exceeded by Adventure Team Challenge Colorado participants.
+Each participant category has a category fundraising commitment that must be met or exceeded by participants by the commitment deadline of April 14 to ride in Face of America Gettysburg.
 Rather than waiting until the last few weeks to undertake your fundraising efforts, start early.
 Use your online User Center to create and send emails to your friends, family and colleagues asking for their support.
 Many companies offer matching funds for employees in charitable causes, which can provide additional support.
 But, be sure to plan ahead since matching funds often take a month or longer to be processed.
 Once you reach your goal, increase it to a higher level to encourage new donors to continue to donate.
+Learn more about fundraising through our special fundraising section, including suggestions and ideas on successful fundraising programs, as well as materials you can download to assist you in your effort.